George Voinovich: Foreign policy

 Voinovich gained national attention when he gave a speech tearfully opposing President George W. Bush's nomination of John Bolton for U.S. Ambassador to the United Nations at Bolton's hearing in front of the Senate Foreign Relations Committee.
 Voinovich remarked, "I don't feel comfortable voting today on Mr. John Bolton."
 As a result, the committee recessed without a vote, stalling the nomination.
 Democrats refused to invoke cloture and end debate on the nomination; the first time, Voinovich voted to end debate, but the second time he joined Democrats in voting to extend debate and urged Bush to choose another nominee.
+Bolton was ultimately confirmed by the Senate and served as ambassador until 2006.